ekluff/i_love_trains/README.md

 AI was helpful in quickly setting up Minitest, because I am more familiar with Rspec.
 In the end, however, it was suggesting tests that were extremely complex with many depedencies, so I just wrote a few simple ones myself.

-## Regarding specific files

-### ferrum_playground.rb
+## Project Structure

+The project is divided into several directories: bin, data, lib, and test.

+**bin** contains an executable ruby script which requires dependencies, autoloads all of the ruby files in the lib dir, prints instructions for the user, and runs IRB.

+**data** contains response body json objects from the /api/journey-search endpoint.
+One of these two files is then selected depending on the user's input.

+**lib** contains the project business logic.
+  - lib/scraper/thetrainline is the app's entry point.
+It calls the validator and the parser, and determines which response object file to load.
+  - lib/parser contains the app's main business logic.
+It accepts the response object body, parses it, and iterates through journeys to build the output array.
+It contains a public class method _parse_, which instantiates the class and calls an instance method of the same name.
+The public instance method _parse_ then calls the private instance method _build_response_.
+This method contains the core logic of the application.
+  - lib/validator runs a few simple validations on the user input.
+It contains a public class method _validate!_.
+This calls methods that read and apply valid patterns defined by contants in Validator, and raises ArgumentError for invalid arguments.

+**test** contains a (admittedly very basic) minitest suite.
+See comments in these files for more details.

+In the root dir, there are two more files: ferrum_playground.rb and schema_notes.md

-The code in the file ferrum_playground.rb **does not fully work**.
+**ferrum_playground.rb** contains code for the web scraping gem Ferrum.
+In this file I experimented with ways to scrape the trainline website.
+The code in this file **does not fully work** and is not finished.
 See the comments in this file for why I commited the code anyways, and what I was trying to accomplish with it.

-### schema_notes.md
-schema_notes.md is my documentation of the project's input and output specs, the schema of the response object, and an example of the request body.
+**schema_notes.md** contains my notes of the project's input and output specs, the schema of the response object, and an example of the request body.
+Its contents is somewhat unrefined as it was intened not as documentation but as a tool to help me develop the app.